nimeir/lonk-dl/README.md

 1. Download the script.
 2. Register the script on '''https://old.reddit.com/prefs/apps/'''.
 Set the app type to 'script'.
 'Name' and 'description' can be anything you want.
 About url can be blank.
 Redirect url should be http://localhost:8080.
 3. Run ```Python lonk_dl.py -i``` to automatically create praw.ini file but you must fill out the values yourself (use the values generated from registering on Reddit).
-The client_id is the code underneath the script name in Reddit.
+The client_id is the code underneath the script name in Reddit. **Make sure your client_secret is kept private**.
 The user_agent can be a short description of your script.
 Below is an example praw.ini.

 ```
 [DEFAULT]